Medical Billing & Coding Training Program

 * Note: For additional course details and campus locations see Program Outline.

-The Medical Billing and Coding program offered by ACHT in Riverside, Santa Ana and Huntington Park, CA is designed to provide graduates with the skills necessary to qualify for entry-level positions in the insurance billing & coding field.
-Students will learn medical terminology, medical office management & billing/coding.
-Work-site learning in a medical facility is a component of this course.
+The Medical Billing and Coding Program offered by ACHT in Riverside, Santa Ana, and Huntington Park, CA is designed to provide students with the education and skills necessary to qualify for entry-level positions in the insurance billing & coding field.
+As part of this college program, students will learn medical terminology, medical office management, and billing/coding.
+In-person training and work-site learning in a medical facility are components of this course, helping prepare students for real-world experience and career readiness.

 Medical coders are essential to medical record keeping.
-Medical coders assign alphanumeric codes to specific injuries, illnesses and medical procedures, using a system of medical coding consistent across the health care system.
-Doctors and hospitals use the codes for planning and internal data collection, while public agencies and insurance companies require codes to reimburse health care providers.
+Medical coders assign alphanumeric codes to specific injuries, illnesses, and medical procedures, using a system of medical coding consistent across the healthcare system.
+Doctors and hospitals use the codes for planning and internal data collection, while public agencies and insurance companies require codes to reimburse healthcare providers.
+This career-focused training can lead to opportunities as a medical billing and coding professional in a growing healthcare field.

 Medical billing and coding professionals require an ability to focus on details, and should have patience.
 Problem-solving skills are also useful and essential, as coders are required to determine which part of each medical report is relevant to bill / code for.Medical coders should have knowledge in the following areas: